Imagine Magazine, Fall 2004

 According to scientists, who for the past 20 years have put the elusive subject of creativity through the rigors of research, you'd be wrong.
 Da Vinci you may never be, but when it comes to creativity, we all possess the tools necessary to expand our creative horizons.
 It's learning to use them, and then applying them in everything you do, that counts.

-"Even if we don't have the good fortune to discover a new chemical element or write a great story, the love of the creative process for its own sake is available to all," says Mihaly Csikszentmihalyi in Creativity: Flow and Psychology of Discovery and Invention.
+"Even if we don't have the good fortune to discover a new chemical element or write a great story, the love of the creative process for its own sake is available to all," says Mihaly Csikszentmihalyi in Creativity: The Psychology of Discovery and Invention.

 The realm of creativity has often been awarded to those perceived to have special talent.
 We look upon these "creative geniuses," as we often call them, with awe and a bit of envy.
 Their gifts, we assume, are bestowed by good genes, or, as if in Greek mythology, from some kind of divine inspiration.